MallikaNaeklang/minireport_Metabolomics_computational-biology-class-2024/README.md

 *7. Scaling* aim to balance signal intensity variances<br>
 <br>
 <br>
+## Data analysis<br>
+<br>various tools and software packages are used for data analysis to extract meaningful information from the complex spectra generated.
+These tools help in spectral processing, peak identification, quantification, statistical analysis, and interpretation of metabolite profiles.
+For example, **NMR Spectral Processing Software** using TopSpin and MestReNova, **Metabolite Identification and Database Tools** using Chenomx NMR Suite and HMDB (Human Metabolome Database), **Statistical Analysis Software** using R and MATLAB,and for **multivariate Analysis Tools** will be suing PCA (Principal Component Analysis), PLS-DA (Partial Least Squares-Discriminant Analysis) and OPLS-DA (Orthogonal Partial Least Squares-Discriminant Analysis).<br><br>
 # Application of NMR metabolomics  :bulb:<br>
 <br>**1.Biomedical Research**<br>identifying biomarkers for diseases, monitoring disease progression, and evaluating treatment responses.
 It can be applied to study various conditions such as cancer, diabetes, neurological disorders, and metabolic syndromes.<br>
 **2.Pharmacology and Drug Discovery**<br>identifying metabolic effects of drugs, and assessing drug safety and efficacy.
 It helps in understanding drug metabolism, pharmacokinetics, and toxicity.<br>